-Just starting with Delta and want to setup your portfolio?
-This is now easier than ever before with the ability to connect directly to more than 15 exchanges and many wallets.
+Setting up your crypto portfolio is now easier than ever before with the ability to connect directly to more than 15 exchanges and many wallets.
 Here is a comprehensive guide to get you started!

 Setup for Full Transaction History in One Portfolio